finlabsuk/open-banking-connector/docs/README.md

 ## Philosophy and business model

 Open Banking Connector was conceived following difficulties encountered when integrating with different bank APIs.
-It seemed pointless that everyone should have the burden of individually integrating with each bank - why couldn't we all contribute to a community effort instead?
+It seemed pointless that everyone should have the burden of individually integrating with each bank - why couldn't we build an open-source solution instead?

-In particular, *bank profiles* (which capture bank-specific behaviours) were created so that new ones could be added and existing ones updated by the community, perhaps even by the banks themselves.
+From its beginnings in 2019, multiple companies have funded the development of this project.
+It is fully free to use.

+We welcome new users who we hope will also invest in the project!

-The product is fully free-to-use but we ask customers to fund new features and bank integrations either by direct code contributions (please contact us) or by contracting us (Finnovation Labs) to do the work.
+Users can fund new features and bank integrations either by direct code contributions (please contact us) or by contracting us (Finnovation Labs) to do the work.

+For those using Open Banking Connector in production, we offer (and highly recommend) our support and maintenance product.
+This offering includes a monthly online catch-up (if desired), detailed release emails, and advice on such topics as initial setup, API breaking changes and database migrations.

-We also offer a support and maintenance product for customers running Open Banking Connector in production as well as a sponsorship programme for those wishing to further support Open Banking Connector.
+We also offer a sponsorship programme for those wishing to further support Open Banking Connector.